 Discussion: As discussed in Section 4.4 (Roadways and Traffic), Honua'ula Partners, LLC will comply with this condition and the lane improvements will be provided as part of the widening of Pi'ilani Highway.
 As stated above, planning is already underway for the widening of Pi'ilani Highway to four lanes, along with required intersection improvements at the Pi'ilani Highway/Okolani Drive/Mikioi Place intersection, the Pi'ilani Highway/Wailea Ike Drive intersection, and the Pi'ilani Highway/Kilohana Drive/Māpu Place intersection.
-Preliminary design of these improvements has been completed and a draft EA is being prepared.
-The State DOT is currently reviewing the draft EA before notice of the draft EA is published in the OEQC's The Environmental Notice and the public comment period commences.
+Preliminary design of these improvements has been completed and a draft and final EA is being were prepared.
+The State DOT is currently reviewing the draft EA before notice of the draft EA is has accepted the final EA and issued a Finding of No Significant Impact, which was published in the OEQC's The Environmental Notice and the public comment period commences on May 8 2012.